 Vehicle air conditioning

 When in a shared vehicle, the heating and air conditioning system should be turned to fresh air mode (not recirculated air) to bring fresh outdoor air into the car.
+Windows should be kept open when practicable.

-Singing in group settings, such as choirs
+Singing and music in group settings, such as choirs and wind instruments

 Measures that may reduce the risk of infection transmission include:

-- physical distancing between singers.
+- physical distancing between singers or players

 E-cigarettes and vaping devices